-S
+Careful planning of stormwater flow paths/levels, particularly side drains/swales, so that stormwater does not infiltrate into the road pavement subgrade or pavement layers, adjacent properties (unless part of the identifiable overland flow path) or adjacent footpaths and cycleways.

 Kerb and channel, vertical kerb and island kerb

-All profiles are to be founded on the subgrade with a CBR of at least 15.
+All profiles are to be founded on a subgrade with a CBR of at least 15.

 Where pavement depth is greater than 150mm, the profile must be laid on a minimum of 75mm of compacted GAP 40.
 For kerbs with tight radii (<5 metres), or a carriageway narrower than standard, heavy duty kerb and channel must be used.
 Refer to Transportation drawing: Kerb and channel profiles

-Urban roads
+Urban and residential roads